-If you’re planning a trip to Portugal, I’ve put together this guide to help you know what to pack, when to visit and how much to budget per day.
-If you’ve been to Portugal before and have your own tips, I’d love to hear them so please share in the comments below.
+If you’re planning a trip to Portugal, this updated 2025 guide will help you know what to pack, when to visit, how much to budget per day, and what little hacks will make your trip easier.
+If you’ve travelled Portugal before and have your own tips, I’d love to hear them in the comments below.

 You might also like to read:

-- 8 Reasons to the put the Algarve on your bucket list
+- Put the Algarve on your bucket list

 - Must-know tips for visiting Lisbon

-- 3 of the best travel tours we’ve ever done
+- 3 of the best tours we’ve ever done

 Footwear